SJ23 Tech Tip F22, (Updated 2019-02-13) Bob Schimmel

 NOTE: Add 6" for each eye splice in the line.

 LAUNCH - Install the boom on the mast.
-Throw each halyard over its respective spreader or tape each to a messenger line and hoist them through its spreader block.
-I loosely tie both halyards to the spinnaker ring on the front of the mast.
+Tape the end of the halyard to the messenger line and pull through the spreader block.
+I loosely tie both halyards to the cleat on the front of the mast.

-HAUL OUT - Fan fold the mainsail on the boom and secure with the straps around the sail.
-Remove the halyard reef knot and tape the end to the messenger line.
-Hoist the messenger line through the spreader block and detach from the lazy jack halyard.
+HAUL OUT - Fan fold the mainsail on the boom and secure with the straps to the boom.
+Tape the messenger line to the jack halyard and hoist the messenger line through the spreader block and detach from the lazy jack halyard.
 Secure the messenger to the mast and tuck the lazy jack line under the sail straps.
-The messenger stays with the mast and the lazy jack stays with the boom.
+The messenger line stays with the mast and the lazy jack lines stay with the boom.
 Slip the sail cover over the boom and spiral wrap a line around it.
-Remove from the mast and tuck into cabin.
+Remove from the mast and tuck into the cabin.

 See Tech Tip F05 for Reefing Line Systems.